Peymankor/medium_blogs/2024/08-Aug/RL-Inventory/main.md

 $$Q(s, a) \leftarrow Q(s, a) + \alpha \left[ \text{reward} + \gamma \max_{a'} Q(s', a') - Q(s, a) \right]$$

-Where:
-s is the current state.
-a is the action taken.
-s' is the next state.
-\( α \) is the learning rate.
-\( γ \) is the discount factor.
+Where s is the current state, a is the action taken, s' is the next state, \( α \) is the learning rate. and \( γ \) is the discount factor.

 We implemented this equation as below in Python: